 The MHFA regulatory agreement places restrictions on the operation of the Eveleth Limited Partnership, which include among others, the following:

-- Tenants must meet certain income limitations to qualify for occupancy in the Partnership. - Transfer or sale of the Partnership is subject to lender approval.
+- Rental rates must be approved by lenders. - Tenants must meet certain income limitations to qualify for occupancy in the Partnership. - Transfer or sale of the Partnership is subject to lender approval.